EinsteinFrizz/blog/_posts/2021-11-24-metaverse.markdown

 > In the real world-planet Earth, Reality, there are somewhere between six and ten billion people.
 At any given time, most of them are making mud bricks or field-stripping their AK-47s.
 Perhaps a billion of them have enough money to own a computer; these people have more money than all of the others put together.
 Of these billion potential computer owners, maybe a quarter of them actually bother to own computers, and a quarter of these have machines that are powerful enough to handle the Street protocol.
 That makes for about sixty million people who can be on the Street at any given time.
 Add in another sixty million or so who can't really afford it but go there anyway, by using public machines, or machines owned by their school or their employer, and at any given time the Street is occupied by twice the population of New York City.

 Needless to say, Facebook's Metaverse will run on servers owned by Facebook, rather than independent community-owned servers, and this gives Facebook a fundamental power over the reality of the Metaverse not unlike a deity.

+## The Ultimate Utopia or Digital Dystopia?

+Algorithms have [power](https://bpr.berkeley.edu/2020/04/20/dangers-of-predictive-policing-algorithms/), and Facebook is no stranger to using (and [abusing](https://www.forbes.com/sites/kashmirhill/2014/06/28/facebook-manipulated-689003-users-emotions-for-science/)) this power.

 ## The Dawn of Doublethink and Newspeak?